eike-welk/freeode/docs-siml/intro/built-in-library.rst

     Special global variable that contains the current time.

-    At compile time it is an unknown variable (but it is accessible).
+    At compile time it is an unknown variable, which is defined globally.
+    It can be used in any *main* function, any computations with it on a global level results in an error.

-    At runtime it is always known, it has sensible values in all *main* functions.
+    At runtime it is always known, it has sensible values in all *main* functions:

     * ``initialize``, ``init_*``: 0
     * ``dynamic``: the current simulation time.